Xetera/ghost-cursor/README.md

 - **selector:** CSS selector or ElementHandle to identify the target element.
 - **options (optional):** Additional options for moving.
   - `paddingPercentage (number):` Percentage of padding to be added around the element.
 Default is `0`.
   - `waitForSelector (number):` Time to wait for the selector to appear in milliseconds.
+Default is to not wait for selector.
   - `moveDelay (number):` Delay after moving the mouse in milliseconds.
+Default is `2000`.
   - `maxTries (number):` Maximum number of attempts to mouse-over the element.
 Default is `10`.
   - `moveSpeed (number):` Speed of mouse movement.
+Default is random.

 #### `moveTo(destination: Vector): Promise<void>`